 A patient’s family is an integral part of their recovery, so it’s key that you communicate with them just as effectively as you do with the child.

-“Pediatric nurses utilize a family-centered approach, which means you include, engage, and educate all members of the family along with the patient,” Dean says.
+“Pediatric nurses utilize a family-centered approach, which means you include, engage and educate all members of the family along with the patient,” Dean explains.
 And don’t forget the patient’s siblings!
 Often, as the family is stressed and focused on the patient, siblings get ignored, so it means a lot for nurses to acknowledge the siblings’ emotions and presence.

 4. You can further specialize with pediatrics